ArthurClemens/polythene/README.md

 ## Examples

+Follow instructions in the examples folder:

 * `cd examples`
-* See README in that folder
+* See the README in that folder

 ## Developing

-* Install Sass.
+For compiling/transpiling, you need to install the following:

+* `npm install sass -g`
-* Install postcss globally: `npm install postcss-cli -g`
+* `npm install postcss-cli -g`
-* Install cleancss globally: `npm install clean-css -g`
+* `npm install clean-css -g`
-* `npm run watch` - watch: scss and es6 files
+* `npm install babel -g`

+Compile (transpile) everything:

 * `npm run build` - compile all CSS

+While developing:

+* `npm run watch` - watch changes to scss and es6 files